zero-deps/proto/README.md

-# protobuf-scala-macros
+# proto

-Lightweight and fast serialization library for Scala 2/3 based on Protocol Buffers (protobuf) without .proto files with macros magic.
+Lightweight and fast serialization library for Scala 2/3 based on Protocol Buffers with macros magic.

 # Motivation